urish/hlspl/README.md

 ## Control Flow Instructions

 - `JMP [label]`: Jump to a label.
-- `LOOP [label]`: Pop a value from the stack, and jump to a label if the value is not zero.
+- `LOOP [label]`: Pop a value from the stack, and compare it to zero.
+If the value is not zero, decrement it and jump to the given label.
+If the value is zero, continue to the next instruction.
 - `CALL1 [label]`: Pushes the address of the next instruction to the stack, and jumps to a label.
 - `CALLX [label]`: Same as `CALL1`, first exchanging the top two values of the stack (emitting a `XCHG` instruction).